storageos/storageos.github.io/_includes/k8s/bestpractices.md

 ## StorageOS Pod placement

 StorageOS must run on all nodes that will contribute storage capacity to the cluster or that will host Pods which use StorageOS volumes.
-For production environments, it is recommended not to place StorageOS Pods on Master nodes.
+For production environments, it is recommended to avoid placing StorageOS Pods on Master nodes.

 StorageOS is deployed with a DaemonSet controller, and therefore tolerates the standard unschedulable taint placed on master nodes, and cordoned nodes (see